-The increased popularity of marijuana has raised many questions, and one of the most frequent is, “How long does weed stay in your system?”
+The increased popularity of cannabis has raised many questions, one of the most frequent being “How long does weed stay in your blood?”
 The answer depends on a wide range of factors, from the amount of THC consumed to how often you use the drug.
-Here, we’ll take a closer look at these factors and the different methods used for weed testing.
-We’ll also share resources for those looking to reduce or eliminate their marijuana use.
+There’s also a difference in how long weed stays in your blood compared to staying in urine or saliva.

 How Long Does Weed Stay in Your System?

-When THC enters the body, it’s metabolized in the liver.
-Approximately 65% of cannabis is excreted through the bowels, while 20% will be excreted through kidneys.
-After 5 days, about 80% to 90% of the cannabis will have left your system.
-This means about 10% to 20% of the THC still remains in your body.
+Approximately 65% of metabolized cannabis is excreted through the bowels, while 20% is excreted through the kidneys into the urine.
+Five days after use, about 80% to 90% of the cannabis is gone from your system.
+This means about 10% to 20% of the metabolized THC still remains in your body.

 Ultimately, there’s no single answer when it comes to how long weed stays in your system.
 For those concerned about drug testing, the results will be highly dependent on the type of test taken.